AnastasiiaSt/Forest-Cover-Type-Prediction/README.md

 ## Description
-This is the Capstone Project of Machine Learning Course at RS School.<br>
+Forest Cover Type Prediction<br>
-The goal of the project is to implement ML project comprasing of model training, selection and evaluation for classification of the forest cover type.
 The dataset [Forest Cover Type](https://www.kaggle.com/competitions/forest-cover-type-prediction/data) from Kaggle is used in this project.

 ### Feature Engineering
 For features preprocessing custom class Preprocessing is created, which includes the following options for scaling, encoding and modification of the dataset: